malcolmocean/owaat/README.md

 - Each model has a distinctive color
 - Random model selection for who goes first
 - Appropriate punctuation in the generated story
-- Story length of up to 100 words
+- Configurable story length with `MAX_WORDS=100` (default: unlimited for games with human players, 100 words for LLM-only games)
 - Optional story ending feature (with THE_END=1)
 - Custom story starting point (with INITIAL_TEXT)
 - Interactive mode where you can contribute words directly in the flow with a space-to-submit interface (with HUMAN=1)